Brian Clarke: 1980s

-In the 1980s Clarke was instrumental in bringing stained glass into the public sphere.
+In the 1980s, Clarke was instrumental in bringing stained glass into the public sphere.
 He received his first international commission for paintings, a wooden construction, and a suite of stained glass windows for the Olympus European Headquarters Building in Hamburg, completed in 1981.
 Marking a major shift in his own practice and breaking with tradition, he had the windows made at a studio in Germany.
 The experience of their immersive colour prompted critics to describe them as the Colour Field of stained glass.
 Another development in this work is Clarke's liberation of the lead line from being a purely structural element: where the lead breaks free, it takes on an expressive quality.
 In the same year, receiving a commission from the Government of Saudi Arabia for the Royal Mosque of King Khalid International Airport, Clarke studied Islamic ornament at the Quran schools in Fez.
 Following this, in 1984, the architectural practice Derek Latham and Co. asked Clarke to collaborate on the refurbishment of Henry Currey's Grade II listed Thermal Baths in Buxton.
-Satisfying his social ambitions for the medium, he enclosed the former Victorian spa in a barrel-vaulted skin of stained glass, bathing the public space “in an immense blue light”.
-It is one of Clarke's earliest works to have been designed to have a nocturnal presence.
+Satisfying his public ambitions for the medium, he enclosed the former Victorian spa in a barrel-vaulted skin of stained glass, bathing the space “in an immense blue light”.
+It is one of Clarke's earliest works to have been designed to have a deliberate nocturnal presence.

 In 1988, architect Arata Isozaki approached Clarke to collaborate on the Lake Sagami Building in Yamanishi.
 Clarke designed a composition of stained glass for the central lantern and a series of interrelated skylights that referenced elements of Isozaki's building.
 In the same period, Clarke collaborated with Norman Foster and his architectural practice Foster + Partners to design stained glass for Stansted Airport's new terminal building.
 For the first time in the history of stained glass, computer-assisted design was utilised in its visualisation and design.
-Partly for security reasons, the design couldn't be used.
+Partly for security reasons, the design could not be used.
 The final commission was for two friezes and a 6-metre high tower of stained glass.
-While their abstract, constructivist forms resonated Foster's language, Clarke has recently expressed how the medieval technology of lead and stained glass was at odds with the material qualities of High-tech architecture.
+While their abstract, constructivist forms resonated with Foster's language, Clarke recently expressed how the medieval technology of lead and stained glass was at odds with the material qualities of High-tech architecture.
 An urge to resolve this conflict later spurred Clarke to embrace the most cutting-edge glass technology.

 Equally experimental across other mediums, Clarke's painting practice was also inspired by technology.
-Noticing the similarity between the reticular, Constructivist-derived symbols that dominated his work and the light-metering computergrams from Olympus OM System cameras, he produced a series of technology-related paintings, including Time Lag Zero for the headquarters of Olympus Optical (UK).
+Noticing the similarity between the reticular, Constructivist-derived symbols that dominated his work and the light-metering computergrams from Olympus OM System cameras, he produced a series of technology-related paintings, including Time Lag Zero, for the headquarters of Olympus Optical (UK).
 During this period, Clarke produced the cover painting for Paul McCartney's solo album Tug of War, designing the cover with Linda McCartney.
-He also created the stage designs for Paul McCartney's World Tour (1989-90).
+He also created the stage designs for Paul McCartney's World Tour (1989–90).